Kevin is Next

 • While the police report states that the knife appeared to have dried blood on it, this also turned out to be inaccurate speculation for which the victims were told by police and yet the victims still believed to be true at trial.

-• It also does not appear that the knife was forensically compared to the wounds Scott sustained.
-How do we even know this is the knife that stabbed Scott?
+• It also does not appear that the knife was forensically compared to the wounds John Doe sustained.
+How do we even know this is the knife that stabbed John Doe?

 • It also does not make sense that Kevin would choose to bring a puny knife to commit this crime when he had a gun available.
 Why not bring the gun instead?